pdee/pdee/doc/commands-python-mode.rst

 py-indent-and-forward
 ---------------------
 Indent current line according to mode, move one line forward.

+If optional INDENT is given, use it

 py-indent-region
 ----------------